IlyaBurkhanov/hh-auto-search/README.md

 # hh-auto-search
 Looking for a job is boring?
-Let the machine do it!
+Let a machine do it!